-“In 1968, I always used to say that I wanted to make records they would still play on the radio in 10 years,” John Fogerty, former leader of Creedence Clearwater Revival, said on the eve of their induction into the Rock and Roll Hall of Fame.
+“In 1968, I always used to say that I wanted to make records they would still play on the radio in 10 years,” John Fogerty, former leader of Creedence Clearwater Revival, said on the eve of the group’s induction into the Rock and Roll Hall of Fame.
 In retrospect, Fogerty got all he wished for and more.
-Three decades later, Creedence’s songs – including “Proud Mary,” “Born on the Bayou,” “Bad Moon Rising” and “Green River” – endure as timeless rock and roll classics.
+Four decades later, Creedence’s songs – including “Proud Mary,” “Born on the Bayou,” “Bad Moon Rising” and “Green River” – endure as timeless rock and roll classics.
 Under Fogerty’s tutelage, Creedence Clearwater Revival defined the spirit and sound of rock and roll as authentically as any American group ever has.

 The origins of the group date back to 1959, when guitarist Fogerty, bassist Stu Cook and drummer Doug “Cosmo” Clifford formed the Blue Velvets, an instrumental cover band, while attending junior high in the San Francisco suburb of El Cerrito.
-With the addition of John’s older brother, rhythm guitarist and singer Tom Fogerty, the group played local dances and, in 1964, got signed to Fantasy Records.
+The group played songs by such artists as Sandy Nelson, Duane Eddy, Bill Doggett and the Ventures.
+With the addition of John’s older brother, rhythm guitarist and singer Tom Fogerty, the group played local dances and, in 1964, got signed to Fantasy Records, the region’s only local label with national distribution.
 Unbeknownst to them, the Blue Velvets had their name changed by a label executive to the Golliwogs, a more English-sounding group handle during those heady days of the British Invasion.
 As the Golliwogs, they recorded seven singles that went largely unheard by the general public.

-Finally, the label re-released the last of the Golliwogs singles, “Porterville,” under a new name of the band’s own choosing: Creedence Clearwater Revival.
+In 1967, Clifford entered the Coast Guard and John Fogety joined the Army Reserves.
+Around this time, Fantasy re-released the last of the Golliwogs singles, “Porterville,” under a new name of the band’s own choosing: Creedence Clearwater Revival.
 With John Fogerty firmly at the helm as guitarist, singer, songwriter and producer, Creedence took off with a neo-psychedelic reworking of Dale Hawkins’ rockabilly classic “Suzie Q.” From then on, the hits kept coming as the band churned out six albums of powerful, roots-oriented rock and roll between 1968 and 1970: Creedence Clearwater Revival, Bayou Country, Green River, Willie and the Poorboys, Cosmo’s Factory and Pendulum.